The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Appendix 3: proofs

-\begin{lem} The algorithm finds all the vertices and edges of the cell. \end{lem} \begin{proof} By Lemma \ref{lem:TerminateAlg} the algorithm terminates after a finite number of steps.
-Let $(F_j)_{j=1}^s$ be the finite list of all prime subfaces.
-Assume by way of contradiction that some vertex $u$ is not found.
-Then $u$ corresponds to some point located on some prime subface $F$ of the simplex, since the ray in direction $u-p$ intersects the simplex at exactly one point, and each point on the simplex belongs to some prime subface.
+\begin{lem} The algorithm finds all the vertices and edges of the cell. \end{lem} \begin{proof} By Lemma \bref{lem:TerminateAlg} the algorithm terminates after a finite number of steps.
+Let $(F_j)_{j=1}^m$ be the finite list of all prime subedges, $m\in\N$.
+Suppose to the contrary that some vertex $u$ is not found.
+Then $u$ corresponds to some point located on some prime subedge $F$ of the projector, since the ray in the direction of $u-p$ intersects the projector at exactly one point, and each point on the projector belongs to some prime subedge.

-Let $p+T_1$ and $p+T_2$ be the endpoints corresponding to the corners of $F$, and let $\wt{L_1}$, $\wt{L_2}$ be the corresponding facets of the cell on which these endpoints are located.
-The facets $\wt{L_i},\,i=1,2$ are located on corresponding lines $L_1,L_2$.
-Let $B$ the matrix from \eqref{eq:B_lambda}.
+Let $p+T_1$ and $p+T_2$ be the endpoints corresponding to the corners of $F$, and let $\wt{L_1}$, $\wt{L_2}$ be the corresponding edges of the cell on which these endpoints are located.
+The edges $\wt{L_i},\,i=1,2$ are located on corresponding lines $L_1,L_2$.
+Let $B$ the matrix from \beqref{eq:B_lambda}.

 Assume first that $\det(B)=0$.
-Then it must be that $L_1=L_2$, since otherwise $L_1$ and $L_1$ are parallel and hence $F$ is divided into two subfaces (line \ref{line:ParallelLines}), a contradiction.
-However, if $L_1=L_2$, then $\wt{L_1}=\wt{L_2}$, and hence, by Lemma \ref{lem:CorrectAlg}\eqref{lem:CorrectAlg:itemL}, the only possible vertices corresponding to $F$ are the endpoints $p+T_1,\,p+T_2$.
+Then it must be that $L_1=L_2$, since otherwise $L_1$ and $L_1$ are parallel and hence $F$ is divided into two subedges (line \bref{line:ParallelLines}), a contradiction to the assumption that $F$ is a prime subedge.
+However, if $L_1=L_2$, then $\wt{L_1}=\wt{L_2}$, and hence, by Lemma \bref{lem:CorrectAlg}\beqref{lem:CorrectAlg:itemL}, the only possible vertices corresponding to $F$ are the endpoints $p+T_1,\,p+T_2$.
 In particular, the missing vertex $u$ coincides with one of these endpoints.
-But then, according to Lemma \ref{lem:FoundVerticesEndpoint}, the algorithm finds $u$ as a vertex, a contradiction.
+But then, according to Lemma \bref{lem:FoundVerticesEndpoint}, the algorithm finds $u$ as a vertex, a contradiction to what we assumed regarding $u$ in the beginning of the proof.